USS San Antonio: 2003

 USS San Antonio was built by Northrop Grumman Ship Systems in New Orleans, the 684-foot, 25,000-ton vessel was launched on 12 July 2003, and christened one week later.
-It had been scheduled to be commissioned on 17 July 2002, but was delayed by poor performance at the Avondale shipyard, which resulted in it being towed from New Orleans to the Northrop Grumman shipyard at Pascagoula, Miss., in December 2004 for completion.
-The ship was unable to move under its own power at that time, despite having been christened more than a year earlier.
+She had been scheduled to be commissioned on 17 July 2002, but was delayed by poor performance at the Avondale shipyard, which resulted in her being towed from New Orleans to the Northrop Grumman shipyard at Pascagoula, Mississippi, in December 2004 for completion.
+The ship was unable to move under her own power at that time, despite having been christened more than a year earlier.

 2009

-In 2009, San Antonio served as a flagship for Combined Task Force 151, the multi-national anti-piracy naval force off Somalia.
-During the ship's time off Africa, the crew boarded 20 foreign vessels.
-The crew discovered hidden explosives on one of the vessels.
+In 2009, San Antonio served as a flagship for Combined Task Force 151, the multinational antipiracy naval force off Somalia.
+During the ship's time off Africa, the crew boarded 20 foreign vessels and discovered hidden explosives on one of them.
 The ship returned to Norfolk on 27 March 2009.

 2013

 In August 2013, the Navy confirmed that San Antonio had entered into the eastern Mediterranean Sea.
-They stressed it was a long-planned action and not related to the arrival of destroyers which had been stationed there due to the conflict in Syria.
+They stressed it was a long-planned action and not related to the arrival of destroyers that had been stationed there due to the conflict in Syria.
 Officials thought it prudent to keep the ship near the destroyers, given the situation.
 In October 2013, Al Qaeda operative Abu Anas al-Libi was seized in Libya and then transferred to San Antonio to await transport to the United States for a trial and questioning.

 2016

 On 12 October 2016, San Antonio and destroyer Mason were transiting through the southern end of the Red Sea when missiles were fired at them from Houthi-controlled territory in Yemen.
 Neither ship was harmed.
 In response to the attack on Mason and San Antonio, the destroyer Nitze launched five cruise missiles against three radar sites in Yemen that U.S. officials believe targeted the U.S. ships.

 On 21 October 2016, San Antonio deployed to the Mediterranean Sea as part of Operation Odyssey Lightning to replace amphibious assault ship Wasp, which was carrying out operations against ISIS.
-San Antonio carried UH-1 Y Hueys and AH-1 W Cobras from the 22nd MEU's Aviation Combat Unit, VMM-264; Marine Harrier fighters were part of the operation aboard Wasp.
+San Antonio carried UH-1 Y Hueys and AH-1 W Cobras from the 22nd Marine Expeditionary Unit's Aviation Combat Unit, VMM-264; Marine Harrier fighters were part of the operation aboard Wasp.